stevencohn/OneNoteVanilla5/README.md

 6. Add COM reference Microsoft.Office 16.0 Object Library
    This adds Interop.Microsoft.Office.Core

+   a.
+Note that some people have found it necessary to enable _Embed Interop Type_ in the
+      dependency proeprties but it seems to work without it.

 7. Add COM reference Microsoft OneNote 15.0 Type Library This adds Interop.Microsoft.Office.Interop.OneNote

+   a.
+Note that some people have found it necessary to enable _Embed Interop Type_ in the
+      dependency proeprties but it seems to work without it.

 8. Browse to reference <VSpath>\Common7\IDE\PublicAssemblies\extensibility.dll
    This adds Extensiblity